TriForceX/MiyooCFW/README.md

 </div>

-- The **Miyoo CFW** is the clean base CFW with the lastest developer updates.
+- The **Miyoo CFW** is the clean base CFW with the lastest developer updates
 - The **Community CFW** is the full package with all the lastest community updates. _(homebrews, emulators, etc...)_

 # Information

 - Check main guides for setup in our **wiki** [here](https://github.com/TriForceX/MiyooCFW/wiki)
 - Get some **homebrews** and **ports** by the community [here](#homebrews-and-ports)
-- Check the version details history in our changelog [here](https://github.com/TriForceX/MiyooCFW/blob/master/CHANGELOG.md)
+- Check the version details history in our **changelog** [here](https://github.com/TriForceX/MiyooCFW/blob/master/CHANGELOG.md)
 - Join our **Discord** chat server for more support [here](https://discord.gznetwork.com)

 # Setup